mschoettle/website/docs/blog/posts/2025/migrate-wordpress-posts-markdown.md

 1. Log in as an admin
 2. Go to Tools > Export
-3. Select what you want to export, you can select "All content"
+3. Select that you want to export "All content"
 4. Click "Download Export File"

-Looking at the resulting XML file, I quickly saw that this can be automated to extract the posts and output them in the structure needed and as Markdown.
+Looking at the resulting XML file, I quickly saw that this can be automated to extract the posts and output them in the structure needed in Markdown.
 The XML file contains a lot of information, pretty much everything that is needed.

 I ~~carefully crafted~~ hacked together a script and iterated a while to get as much as possible converted.